Step by step instruction, and recipe that will show you how to can pickled peppers easily at home. No cooking required to make these peppers!

 At the end of the season you end up with so many peppers!
 Even mid season, you can make a jar or two at a time and enjoy them all winter!

-The Hungarian Wax have a similar heat level to jalapeños.
-What should I make with all of these gorgeous cherry tomatoes??
+The Hungarian Wax have a similar heat level to jalapeños but can even be hotter.

 So briefly, on to the technique.
 The first thing you want to do is to wash the peppers.
-Also wash and sterilize the jars.
-Get these rest of your ingredients together.
+Also wash and sterilize the jars and lids.
+Get the rest of your ingredients together.

 - Remove one hot jar at a time, add peppers to the jar.
 Use a clean knife to arrange them so that you can squeeze as many in the jar as you can.
-(Save enough room to add the rest of the ingredients and still allowing for about 1/4″-1/2″ headspace)
+(Save enough room to add the rest of the ingredients while still allowing for about 1/2″ headspace)

 - Add either dried or fresh oregano, I have used both, (just add more like 4 teaspoons if using fresh oregano) and Kosher salt to jar.

 - Then fill jar half way with cider vinegar and add a few crushed cloves of garlic.

 - Fill up jar with boiling water, leaving the required headspace.
 (Some sources are using distilled water, others are boiling the water before adding it to the jar.
 I have done it both ways and find little to no difference in the shelf life or flavor of the finished product.)

 Wipe rim with damp paper towel.
 Remove hot lid from water.
 Place on top of jar.
 Add band.
 Tighten fingertip tight.